slhck/ffmpeg-encoding-course/slides/ffmpeg-encoding-course.md

 * You can use the built-in `ssim` filter as a rough measure for quality
 * On Linux you can use the `time` command, on Windows this is a little harder (do a web search)
 * This can be done with Excel, but other tools like Python or R are useful as well

 ---

+## Many other filters

+Examples:

+* Scene change detection using the `select` filter
+* Removing watermarks (`delogo`)
+* Blurring, edge detection and convolution filters
+* Video stabilization
+* Vectorscopes, histograms and other information
+* Chroma and alpha keying
+* Subtitle editing

+---